Ben Rhodes (racing driver): K&N Pro Series East

 Rhodes would move full-time in the K&N East Series for 2014, with former driver Mark McFarland as his crew chief.
 In mid-March 2014, it was announced Rhodes would make his Camping World Truck Series debut at Martinsville in the Kroger 250 for TSM, and drive in three additional Truck series races that season.
-He earned three top tens, including an 8th-place finish in his debut, in four Truck Series races.
+He earned three top tens, including an eighth-place finish in his debut, in four Truck Series races.
 Rhodes would also make his ARCA Racing Series debut at his home track Kentucky Speedway, starting fifth but finishing 27th after a crash.
-Rhodes would claim TSM's second consecutive K&N Pro Series East Championship through five wins, 11 top-five finishes, and six poles.
+Rhodes would claim TSM's second consecutive K&N Pro Series East Championship through five wins, eleven top-five finishes, and six poles.
 Rhodes would also tie a series record set by Ricky Craven in 1991 by winning four consecutive races (Iowa, Bowman Gray, Five Flags, Langley Speedway) between May and June.

 Xfinity Series

-In December 2014, it was announced that Rhodes would move up to NASCAR's second-tier national series the Xfinity Series (formerly Busch and Nationwide) with JR Motorsports for 10 races in the 2015 season, sharing the No. 88 Chevrolet Camaro with Sprint Cup Series drivers Dale Earnhardt Jr., Kevin Harvick, and Kasey Kahne.
+In December 2014, it was announced that Rhodes would move up to the Xfinity Series (formerly the Nationwide Series) with JR Motorsports for 10 races in the 2015 season, sharing the No. 88 Chevrolet Camaro with Sprint Cup Series drivers Dale Earnhardt Jr., Kevin Harvick, and Kasey Kahne.
 Rhodes made his debut with the team at Iowa Speedway on May 16, finishing seventh.
 Rhodes had the fastest time in the first practice at Road America in August 2015 and he was awarded the pole position after qualifying rained out.
 On October 20, Rhodes announced that he had left JRM, intending to run a full-time Xfinity schedule in 2016.